dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 that it will be hard to implement a virtual method if you name it with a keyword.
 But it's just as hard to _invoke_ it.
 Why shouldn't all publicly visible methods follow this rule?

+## CA1812: Avoid uninstantiated internal classes

+* @mavasani suggests:

+> ... you probably want to ignore types with the MEF export attributes - they wouldn't have an explicit instantiation.
+And Roslyn code is full of such types.

 ## CA2213: Disposable fields should be disposed

 We decided not to port this because of a high false positive rate, and our opinion that it was not of high value.
 We have had the following pushback on this decision: